mpiorowski/mpiorowski/README.md

 I've been coding since 2012 and have never stopped loving it.
 For me, each new programming task is like a small puzzle to solve - the more challenging, the better.
 And when I find an elegant and efficient solution ... that is truly satisfying.

-Currently, I have the pleasure of working at Solace as Head of Development.
+Currently, I have the pleasure of working at [Jump](https://jump.ai) - #1 AI assistant for financial advisors as Engineering Manager.

 Creator of:

 - [GoFast](https://gofast.live) - The Ultimate Go Foundation for High-Performance, Scalable, Modern Web Applications.
 Accelerate Development with a powerful CLI.

+- [HotGrid](https://hotgrid.app) - Manage your Hot Wheels collection with AI power.
+Snap a photo to extract data, find similar cars with vector search, and define your own dynamic datasets.

 - [SafeTrigger](https://safetrigger.app) - Zero-knowledge digital vault that lets you securely store, encrypt, and share sensitive files with trusted recipients—only when the time is right.